Creating a Shipping and Returns Policy

 A solid shipping and returns policy can not only help you increase your revenue and boost your conversion, but can also reduce the resources you spend on returns by properly setting expectations and answering questions upfront.
 Handling returns professionally can also encourage return shopping, even when a customer wasn't completely satisfied with an order.

-- Never (ever, ever) copy and paste: This goes for nearly everything on your store, but a returns and exchange policy is not a one-size-fits-all situation.
+- Never (ever, ever) copy and paste: This goes for nearly everything on your store, but a return and exchange policy is not a one-size-fits-all situation.
 Personalize it to your specific business.